Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics

 To assess whether velocity-dependent force modeling improves stiffness prediction, the hybrid Neural ODE was compared with an equilibrium-point (EP) model.
 The EP model captures the classical antagonistic intuition that differential pressure governs the equilibrium position, while total pressure governs stiffness \cite{feldman1986once,ariga2012novel}.
 Assuming linear pressure-based mappings, the EP model can be described as

 which neglects hysteresis and rate-dependent effects.
-To ensure a fair comparison, the EP parameters were fit to the equilibrium and stiffness relationships identified from the same 29 excitation datasets used to train the hybrid Neural ODE.
+To ensure a controlled comparison, the EP model was fit to experimental equilibrium-position and stiffness relationships identified from the same 29 excitation datasets used to train the hybrid Neural ODE.
 The fitted EP model was then used to generate desired pressure commands, which were evaluated using the same perturbation-based stiffness-validation procedure applied to the Neural ODE.

 Both models were evaluated under identical conditions using a sinusoidal trajectory with stepped stiffness targets.
 Perturbations were applied at zero and maximum velocity, and stiffness was identified using the same procedure described above.
-As shown in Table~\ref{tab:stiffness_value_and_percentage} and Fig.~\ref{fig:NN_EP_comparison}, the Neural ODE model maintains relatively consistent stiffness across velocities ($\Delta = 1.06$--$2.26\%$, $p \geq 0.1075$), whereas the EP model exhibits a substantially larger variation at maximum velocity ($\Delta = 8.2$-$11.6\%$, paired $t$-test, $p < 0.05$).
+As shown in Table~\ref{tab:stiffness_value_and_percentage} and Fig.~\ref{fig:NN_EP_comparison}, the Neural ODE maintains consistent stiffness across velocities ($\Delta = 1.06$--$2.26\%$, $p \geq 0.1075$), whereas the EP model exhibits a consistently lower stiffness at maximum velocity and significantly larger variation ($\Delta = 7.78$--$8.04\%$, paired $t$-test, $p \leq 3.9\times10^{-12}$).

 The stiffness variation is quantified as

 where $K_{\min,\mathrm{theory}} = 126$~N/mm and $K_{\max,\mathrm{theory}} = 176$~N/mm define the theoretical stiffness range.